Saif-Uddin-93/Team-Profile-Generator/README.md

 node index.js
 ```
 A series of prompts will appear in the console asking for information regarding each employee.
-After the manager information is entered, each new employee added, the console will log the current team members.
+After the manager information is entered, after each new employee is added, the console will log the current team members.
 The application will stop running once the finished option is selected which will generate the "team.html" file in a folder called "output".
 Open the team.html file in a web browser you will see something resembling the screenshot below: